Sophie Sumner

-Sophie Sumner (born 15 January 1990) is an English fashion model.
-Their modelling career became notable after they were runner-up of Britain's Next Top Model, Cycle 5 and later won America's Next Top Model, Cycle 18.
+Sophie Sumner is an English fashion model and actress.
+She is best known for winning cycle 18 of America's Next Top Model and previously the runner-up of cycle 5 of Britain's Next Top Model.

 Early life

-Sumner was born and raised in a caravan in Oxford.
-They attended school at Cherwell School, The Manor Preparatory, and Headington School, a boarding/day school.
-Sumner had plans to complete a degree at Teesside University, but decided to defer it after successfully auditioning for Britain's Next Top Model.
+Sumner was born and raised in Oxford.
+She attended school at Cherwell School, the Manor Preparatory, and Headington School, a private day and boarding school for girls.
+Sumner had plans to complete a degree at Teesside University, but decided to defer her studies after successfully auditioning for Britain's Next Top Model.

-Reality TV
+Career

 Britain's Next Top Model Cycle 5

 Sumner was the tenth girl selected for the top thirteen on Britain's Next Top Model, Cycle 5.
 Over her stay, Sumner received three first call-outs and survived two bottom two appearances over Lisa-Ann Hillman and Annaliese Dayes.
 She placed as the runner-up in the finale where Mecia Simson won.